 There are a couple of options available to you:

-We have ample parking available in our church parking lot, located just east of our building on Kiowa St. Any available spot is open to you, and there are a couple of spaces reserved for guests in the area closest to the building.
+We have ample parking available in our church parking lot, located just east of our building on Kiowa St. Any available spot is open to you, and there are spaces reserved for guests in the area closest to the building.

 If you have a disability, we reserve all of the street parking around our building for you!
 Feel free to park any available space.